 How to field tune a mobile antenna

-- IMPORTANT : Secure the antenna in the intended final position before commencing the field tune process.
-This is important since tune will vary in different locations.
+- IMPORTANT: Secure the antenna in the intended final position before commencing the field tune process.
+This is important since the mounting location will affect the tuning capability.

-- Connect the antenna to your SWR meter and the meter to your radio.
+- Connect the antenna to your network analyser or SWR meter and the meter to your radio.
+(Multi-meters are not suitable)

-- Set the correct frequency range and power band on the SWR meter.
+- Set the correct frequency range and power band on the network analyser or SWR meter.

 - Tune your radio to the desired centre frequency.